Severi-Brauer varieties; a geometric treatment: The Brauer group

 \section{The Brauer group}

-\begin{thm} The product defined in (\ref{prod.defn}.4) makes the Brauer equivalence classes of Severi-Brauer varieties into a commutative group.
+\begin{thm} The product defined in (\ref{prod.defn}.4) makes the Brauer equivalence classes of Severi--Brauer varieties into a commutative group.
 The inverse of $P$ is $P^{\vee}$. \end{thm}

 Proof.
-The product defines a commutative monoid structure on the isomorphism classes of Severi-Brauer varieties.
-If $P_1\map P_2$ and $Q_1\map Q_2$ are twisted linear then so is $P_1\otimes Q_1\map P_2\otimes Q_2$, so we get a commutative monoid on the Brauer equivalence classes.
+The product defines a commutative monoid structure on the isomorphism classes of Severi--Brauer varieties.
+If $P_1\map P_2$ and $Q_1\map Q_2$ are twisted linear maps, then so is $P_1\otimes Q_1\map P_2\otimes Q_2$, hence we get a commutative monoid on the Brauer equivalence classes.